Kush614/Carapace/README.md

 > **Veea's framing: "Lobster Trap is the floor, not the ceiling."**
 > Carapace is literally what you build on it.
 We run the *real* Lobster Trap
 > binary as the floor and compose our action layer on top — defense in depth.
+>
+> Imagine a robot helper that can flip real switches in a power station.
+One day someone slips a fake note into the robot's mailbox that says *"turn everything off!"* — and the robot almost believes it.
+Carapace is the careful grown-up standing at the door.
+Before the robot flips any switch it asks: *who really asked for this? how much could it break? did the idea come from somewhere we trust?* If anything looks wrong it stops the robot, locks the bad request in a box, and writes down exactly what happened so no one can fib about it later.
+We build this so one sneaky note can't black out the whole town.

 ## 3. Architecture